Forte-AI/apartmentocean-guides/index.md

 ## Welcome to Apartment Ocean

-Chatbot is an important part of Apartment Ocean software; it will make your company available 24/7 and help you increase user conversion and engagement.
-The main function of the chatbot is to understand what users need on your website and provide necessary information.
+Apartment Ocean makes your company available 24/7 to your customers and help you increase user conversion and engagement.
+The main function of the Apartment Ocean is to understand what users need on your website and provide necessary information.

+We will show you how to use Apartment Ocean dashboard here.